liupeirong/liupeirong.github.io/azureIoTNestedEdge/readme.md

 ### Self-signed vs. (private or enterpise) CA signed certificates

 My understanding is that a __self-signed__ certificate is not signed with any authority, which is different from a certificate signed by a private or enterprise authority.
 The latter is still a __CA-signed__ certificate even though the CA is not a trusted commericial certificate authority such as Baltimore, Verisign, Digicert, or GlobalSign.
+CA signed certificate is verified by tracing the chaing and check if the root authority is trusted.
+Self signed certificate doesn't have an authority so the certificate is verified by comparing thumbprints.

 Since most of our manufacturing customers have their own enterprise certificate authority (CA), I wanted to understand how CA signed certificates work.
 [Generate demo certificates tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-test-certificates?view=iotedge-2020-11) create demo CA signed certificates.